 Fix the Doom 64: Absolution TC plugin

-#2 Updated by danij about 8 years ago
+#2 Updated by danij over 8 years ago

 This plugin is also far from feature complete.
 It was built by extracting the DOOM64 specific logic from the Absolution TC project which was itself built on a much older version of Doomsday (1.7.8 / 1.7.14 as I recall).
 The game logic depends on data which has been "manually" extracted from the DOOM64 IWAD embedded in the ROM.